gogoair/react-combo-select/README.md

 ```

 ### search
-Search through data, will show only data that contain string from search bar.
-On, off (default), smart (search will be shown only if there is more items then can be shown in window)
+Whether to render a filter field at the top of the dropdown.
+Allowed values: On, off (default), smart (search will be shown only if there is more items then can be shown in window)

 ```javascript